 Ever wonder how to read to small children?
-The other day I was at a friend’s house and she was reading to her child.
-Her two year old was NOT interested.
+The other day I was at a friend’s house and she was reading to her daughter.
+Her two-year-old was NOT interested.
 But to be honest, my friend was not being very engaging.
 How are we supposed to teach children to be lifelong readers if we’re not making it enjoyable?
 Reading to small children can be a huge challenge.
 Is it even worth it?
 YES!
 Parents should read to their children every day, no matter how young, if possible.
 This is the best way to encourage your child to be a reader, writer, and learner.
 It is also a wonderful way to introduce a young person to the world of literature, which can bring them lifelong pleasure.

-- Discuss the cover first.
 Don’t just sit down, open up the book, and start reading.
 Set the stage by showing the child the cover and discussing it.
 If the child has heard or read other books by the same author, point to the author’s name and ask the child if they remember the previous book.
 Also, look at the illustration on the cover and ask your child to describe what it shows and what they predict this book will be about.
 It can be as simple as “What do you see?
 A boat?
 What color is the boat?” etc.

-- Use different voices for the book’s characters.
-Deploy your imagination and your acting skills by creating a unique voice for each character.
+Mix up the voices for each of the book’s characters.
+Deploy your imagination and your acting skills by creating a unique voice for each person.
 This multiplies the child’s interest in the story.
-Also, it’s exciting for a small child to hear their mother or father playing with voices.
+Also, it’s exciting for a small child to hear the narrator playing with voices.

-- Allow relevant interruptions by the child.
 If your child interrupts the reading to ask a question or make a comment about the story, don’t be annoyed.
 This shows that the child is engaged.
 In fact, active listening is better than passively experiencing a book.
 If they’re not interested, you can still read aloud while they play nearby.

-- Interrupt your own reading when there’s an educational opportunity.
+Interrupt your own reading when there’s an educational opportunity.
 If you notice that your child seems confused by a word or expression, or if something in the story requires clarification, don’t hesitate to stop and explain.
 Just be sure to do it only. once or twice, not on every page.
 Your objective isn’t to get through the book as quickly as possible.
 Instead, the goal is to have an educational and fun reading experience.

 Reading a book to a young child is a glorious opportunity to enter into their imaginative world.
 You do this through the language, stories, and drawings of gifted authors and illustrators – and through your own interpretive skills.
-Story time can be a precious time for both parent and adult.
+Story time can be precious for both parents and adults.
 Following these recommendations will help you both get the most out of the experience.